If you’re looking for a great “first houseplant,” it’s hard to beat an aloe vera plant.

 Why Grow Aloe Vera Plants?

 Aloe vera plants make ideal houseplants, especially for beginners.
 They are hardy, they do well in pots, and they don’t require much water.
 They are also very easy to propagate, which means you can easily grow new aloe vera plants from an existing healthy plant.
+Growing aloe vera is easy and very rewarding.

 Sun, Water, and Soil